LisaReich/Code_Sharing_Platform/README.md

    2. Launch gradle (the wrapper is already included in the project package): .\Code_Sharing_Platform gradlew run
    3. Server.port is 8889
    4. In order to test the service please use Postman REST Client (you may download it from the official: https://www.postman.com/downloads/)
-To launch the service compile the file:
-Code_Sharing_Platform/task/src/platform/CodeSharingPlatform.java
 ## API
 - ```POST /api/code/new``` returns a UUID of the snippet;